CSRD

 Phase 4: From sustainability matters to disclosure requirements

-Once the sustainability matters have been identified, the final step will be to define the disclosure requirements deriving from sustainability matters.
+Once the sustainability matters have been identified, the final step will be to define the disclosure requirements deriving from them.

 To comply with CSRD, companies must collect data on identified disclosure requirements and include this information in their sustainability reports.